puppetlabs/jdbc-util/README.md

 ## Support

-To file a bug, please open a Github issue against this project.
+To file a bug, please open a Jira ticket against this project.
 Bugs and PRs are addressed on a best-effort basis.
-Puppet Labs does not guarantee support for this project.
+Puppet Inc. does not guarantee support for this project.

+## Maintainenance
+Maintainers: Steve Axthelm <steve@puppet.com>
+Tickets: [Puppet Enterprise](https://tickets.puppetlabs.com/browse/ENTERPRISE/).
+Make sure to set component to "jdbc-util".

 ## License

-Copyright © 2015 Puppet Labs
+Copyright © 2016 Puppet, Inc.

 Distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)